SimonMaracine/Muhle-Intelligence/protocol.md

 ### bestmove (`move` | none) [ponder `move`]

 Tell the GUI that it has done thinking after a **go** command.
-If, the game is already over, then the move should be *none*
+If the game is already over, then the move should be *none*

 ### info [depth `x`] [time `x`] [nodes `x`] [score (eval `x` | win `x`)] [currmove `move`] [currmovenumber `x`] [hashfull `x`] [nps `x`] [pv `move1` `move2` ...]